Branch Brook Park Alliance (Newark)

 The moving account of Richard and Mildred Loving, who were arrested in 1958 for violating Virginia’s ban on interracial marriage.
 Their struggle culminated in a landmark Supreme Court decision, Loving v.
 Virginia (1967) which overturned anti-miscegenation laws in the United States.
 Directed by Nancy Buirski; produced by Nancy Buirski and Elisabeth Haviland James.
 A co-production of Augusta Films and HBO Films.
 Distributed by Icarus Films.

 The Freedom Rides of 1961 were a pivotal moment in the long Civil Rights struggle that redefined America.
 Based on Raymond Arsenault’s recent book, this documentary film offers an inside look at the brave band of activists who challenged segregation in the Deep South.
 Produced and directed by Stanley Nelson.
 Mark Samels, executive producer for American Experience, WGBH.

 Meet the Scholars

 Christopher Fisher, Ph.D.

 Associate Professor of History, The College of New Jersey

-A specialist in twentieth-century American diplomacy, the Cold War, and race politics in the United States, Professor Fisher teaches in the Departments of History and African-American Studies at the College of New Jersey.
+A specialist in American diplomacy, the Cold War, and race politics in US history, Professor Fisher is a member of the Department of History at The College of New Jersey.
 He has taught various classes on topics in twentieth-century, American diplomatic, and African-American history.
 He received his doctorate from Rutgers University’s Department of History.

 Jewish Community Center of Middlesex County (Edison)